TextCorpusLabs/congressional-votes/README.md

 ## Prerequisites

-> I work primarily in Microsoft Windows.
-> That bias shows through here.
-> If you want to help others through specific processes for a different OS, feel free.

 The following packages need to be installed.
 You can use any method to install the prerequisites.
 I recommend using [Chocolatey](https://chocolatey.org/install).